Visit our main website here: www.feelingconnected.org.uk

 Most people, young and old, feel lonely from time to time.
 This is normal, and even healthy.
 It can be a prompt for action, a reminder to make contact with other people and to create or reaffirm connections.
 Where it can become a problem is if people become isolated through circumstances beyond their control, and if feelings of loneliness become entrenched, or persist for a long time.

-‘Feeling Connected’ is a partnership project led by Derbyshire Voluntary Action which aims to improve local approaches to social connectedness in Chesterfield and North East Derbyshire.
-Over the next 12 months, it will:
+‘Feeling Connected’ is a partnership project led by Derbyshire Voluntary Action which aims to improve local approaches to social connectedness in Chesterfield and North East Derbyshire, it will:

 - raise the profile of the benefits of being socially connected